-The winter air came early that year, the twentieth winter since the first war.
+The winter air came early that year, the twentieth winter since the Yunai first arrived.

-There were set to be celebrations for the fall festivals, but they were cancelled due to the unexpected freezing air that descended on the city.
-By the time we closed out November you would have thought we were in the midst January’s harsh grips.
+There were set to be celebrations for the fall festivals, but they were cancelled due to the unexpected freezing air that descended on Udiria.
+By the time we closed out the fall harvest you would have thought we were in the middle of winter’s harsh grip.
+Until now, the winters in Azirin had been shockingly predictable, which only made all of this sudden cold more unsettling for everyone.

-Then, on the second day of December, something awful happened.
+Then, a month into the onset of our early frost, something awful happened.

 Rumors of some sick farmers being brought to the city spread through the dorms like wildfire.
-The Violet Citadel finally admitted it was true, and that the sick had arrived and were being held at the infirmary.
-It seemed like nothing to fear, as many times sick individuals were brought to Dalaran for treatment, but these farmers had been close to Andorhal, which meant they had been brought rather far for treatment, which caused a level of concern among all the students.
+The Academy admitted it was true, that the sick had arrived, and they were being held at the infirmary.
+It seemed like nothing to fear, as many times sick individuals were brought to Udiria for treatment, but these farmers had been close to the town of Anthum, which meant they had been brought rather far for treatment.
+Of course, that wasn’t necessarily shocking.
+If the farmers had been cursed, or something magical in nature, it might explain why Udiria had such an interest.

 In time, more rumors began to pour from the citadel.

-The workers were violently ill, and getting worse by the minute.
+The farmers were violently ill, and they were getting worse by the minute.

-That same evening, we had one of the worst freezes Dalaran has ever experienced.
+To make matters worse, at that same time, we had one of the worst freezes Udiria has ever experienced.
 An apprentice was found in a courtyard, dead.
 They said it was hypothermia that got him, the poor soul, but that didn’t stop rumors that the sickness was contagious.

-The next word from the Citadel was that the farmers had died.
+The next word from the Academy was that the farmers had died.

 I thought this was good.
 That meant they’d bury the bodies and we’d move on with life.

 Nothing could have been farther from the truth.

-Armed soldiers were soon surrounding the citadel.
-The whole facility went into a lockdown.
+Armed soldiers were soon surrounding the Academy.
+The whole facility went into lockdown.
 Students in the dorms were ordered to remain in their rooms.
 I wasn’t allowed on campus.
 I have never seen a city in such a panic.